In this easy recipe, flavorful, tender, fall-off-the-bone lamb shanks are slowly cooked with broth and aromatics until very tender.

 - Cover and cook on HIGH for 4 hours or on LOW for 7 hours, until lamb is very tender.

 - Transfer the cooked lamb shanks to a plate.
-Strain the cooking liquids into a glass measuring cup, then return the lamb shanks to the slow cooker and cover, to keep warm while you thicken the gravy.
+Strain the cooking liquids into a glass measuring cup, then return the lamb shanks to the slow cooker and cover, to keep them warm while you thicken the gravy.

 - Transfer the lamb shanks to plates, spoon the gravy on top and serve.